-Creative Carbon Scotland’s latest endeavours include their Climate Beacons project, which aims to facilitate discussions about climate change across Scotland, especially in 2021 as Glasgow gets ready to host COP26.
-Climate Beacons brings together climate-conscious people, activists, civic society, researchers and all sorts of other groups with cultural organisations to think collectively about climate action in cultural venues.
+One of Creative Carbon Scotland’s most recent endeavours is the Climate Beacons project, which aimed to facilitate discussions about climate change across Scotland, especially in 2021 as Glasgow prepared to host COP26.
+Climate Beacons brought together climate-conscious people, activists, civic society, researchers and all sorts of other groups with cultural organisations to think collectively about climate action in cultural venues.

 One thing about theatres, galleries, museums, concert halls, arts centres and so on – is that in their normal work they bring people together to think collectively about something.
 When you go to the theatre you set aside time in your busy week to go and think about something particular for a couple of hours – and the rest of the audience has done the same.
 There are people who provide you with material to think about, and they help you work things out.
 And – this is something I learned as a director – audiences collectively are cleverer and quicker than individuals.
 You somehow learn from those around you, your joint brain is bigger than all the individual ones.
 We need this joint thinking if we are to address climate change successfully.

 The project’s goal was to engage the Scottish public through collaboration between arts and culture, and environmental and climate change specialists.
 They wanted to support creativity and collaboration, with Creative Carbon Scotland encouraging these local hubs to shape the project to stimulate public involvement that would last well beyond the events and discussions that took place.

 Catching up in 2022